Tails of Instability and Decay: a Hydrodynamic Perspective: Numerical Results

-The effect of the bath is seen starkly in FIG.~\ref{q0bath} (see also the video \cite{video1}).
-Here we plot the ``partial" spatial particle density for particle $+$ resulting from integrating the spectral density for $\theta<0$.
-Leaving out $\theta>0$ is equivalent to subtracting the contribution of the free fermion peak which remains unchanged for all times.
-FIG.~\ref{q0bath} renders both the decay of the subsidiary peak in the absence of a bath (inset) and its persistence in the presence of a bath (main figure) evident.
+The effect of the bath is seen starkly in FIG.~\ref{q0bath} (see also the video \cite{video1}): we plot the ``partial" spatial particle density for particle { ($+$)}, integrating the spectral density for $\theta<0$.
+This is equivalent to subtracting the free-fermion contribution, which remains unchanged over time.
+Both the decay of the subsidiary peak in the absence of a bath (inset) and its persistence in the presence of a bath (main figure) are made evident. {It is worth mentioning that the presence of a persisting peak is not a consequence of fine tuning of parameters but a robust effect, present for { $\sigma>\log(2T_m)>\frac{\sigma}{2}>\log(2T_a)>0$}, as peaks have finite extension and will overlap for a wide range of temperatures, see \cite{uslater}}.

+Further evidence that the signatures of decay found here provide a non-trivial characterisation of unstable particles is provided in Sections \ref{ApB} and \ref{ApC}.